Pabears/AetherScript/README.md

     ```bash
     cd ../aesc
     bun run build
     ```

 3.  **Link the `aesc` Tool for Local Development**

     This is the key step.
 We'll first create a global link for the `aesc` package, and then consume that link in the `demo` project.

+    First, in the `aesc/` directory (where you should be after the previous step), create the global link:
     ```bash
     # In the aesc/ directory, create the global link
     bun link
+    ```

+    Then, switch to the `demo/` directory and use the link:
+    ```bash
     # In the demo/ directory, use the link
     cd ../demo
     bun link aesc
     ```

 4.  **Run Code Generation in the Demo Project**